 Most bosses have no idea or have forgotten what blue-collar workers face while doing their job.
 As a boss, you should walk the floor and talk to your blue-collar team to see what work conditions they face and create conversations about how you can improve their lot.

-– Fair wages ensure a quality of life for all workers.
+– Fair wages ensure the quality of life for all workers.
 Many blue-collar jobs such as welders, oil, and construction workers can earn six-figure salaries.
-But more often they are the lowest paid in any organization.
+But more often, they are the lowest paid in any organization.
 Blue-collar workers often have a perception that the people in suits are making way more money for way less work.

 Many workers are okay with lower wages if they feel it is fair, so consider systems that make salary grids transparent.